ChristianTMWeber/TRAILMAP/README.md

 ##### Software requirements:
 * Python 3.7

 We **highly** recommend you use Anaconda to manage your packages because it is by far the easiest way to install cuda and cudnn with the correct versions.
-Refer to the [Readme Extended Version](../master/README-EXTENDED.md) for step by step instructions on how to do this with Anaconda
+Refer to the [Readme Extended Version](../master/README-EXTENDED.md) for step by step instructions on how to do this with Anaconda.

+But in short you can use the included environment file to create the appropriate conda environment.
+To do so, cd into the TRAILMAP folder and execute:

 ```
-tensorflow-gpu==2.1
-opencv==3.4
-pillow==7.0
-numpy==1.18
-h5py==2.1
+conda env create -f environment.yml
 ```

 ## Inference

 Data structure: Your brain volume must be in the form of 2D image slices in a folder where the slice order is determined by the alphanumerical order of the image file names.
 See TRAILMAP/data/testing/example-chunk for an example

-To run the network cd into the TRAILMAP directory and run
+To run the segmentation cd into the TRAILMAP directory and run
 ```
 python3 segment_brain_batch.py input_folder1 input_folder2 input_folder3
 ```